orbs-network/website/content/blog/Fantom/blog.md

 The top 3 Fantom-native DeFi protocols: SpookySwap, Geist Finance and Scream, have all managed to amass approximately $1B in TVL.

-In addition,Fantom's EVM-compatibility together with its rapid growth has also motivated some of the biggest DeFi projects to integrate their protocols onto Fantom.
+In addition, Fantom's EVM-compatibility together with its rapid growth has also motivated some of the biggest DeFi projects to integrate their protocols onto Fantom.
 These include among others: Curve, Yearn Finance, SushiSwap and more...

 ![](/assets/img/blog/Fantom-images/image2.jpg)